 Ms. Curran serves as Chief Technologist Automotive, and previously as Head of Global Automotive Strategy, at Ansys, Inc., a global leader in engineering simulation software, since July 2019.
 Prior to Ansys, from 1986 to December 2018, Ms. Curran worked at Ford Motor Company.
 While at Ford, Ms. Curran served in various executive positions, including from 2005 to 2018 Director of Technology Strategy, Vehicle Line Director, Vehicle Evaluation and Validation Director and VP Engineering for Automotive Components Holding LLC, a Ford subsidiary.
 Ms. Curran currently serves on the Board of Directors of Forvia, an automotive technology company formed through the integration of Faurecia and HELLA GmbH.
-She also serves on the Board of Directors of SAE International, a global organization committed to advancing mobility knowledge and solutions for the benefit of humanity.
+She also serves on the Board of Directors for the benefit of humanity.
 She has previously served on several private boards and advisory committees.
 Ms. Curran received a B.S. in Electrical Engineering and Computer Software at Lawrence Technological University and a M.S. in Electrical Engineering at the University of Michigan.